AllLiver/Froggi/README.md

 Once you start Froggi it will prompt you to create a server username and password
 Setting up match presets and sponsors is done through the "Sponsors & Teaminfo" tab in the burger menu
 Other settings can be found in the "Settings" tab in the burger menu
-Finally, there are some niche settings in "settings.json" located in the directory of Froggi's binary, these settings will only take effect on a restart of Froggi
+Finally, there are some niche settings in "settings.json" located in the directory of Froggi's binary, these settings will only take effect upon a restart of Froggi

 # Compilation
 - Clone the main branch of Froggi by running